Noncommutative geometry of elliptic surfaces: Abstract

 \section{Abstract}

-We recast elliptic surfaces over the projective line in terms of the non-commutative tori with real multiplication.
+We recast elliptic surfaces over the projective line in terms of the non-commutative tori and one-parameter families of the periodic continued fractions.
 The correspondence is used to study the Picard numbers, the ranks and the minimal models of such surfaces.
-As an example, we calculate the Picard numbers of elliptic surfaces with complex multiplication.
+As an example, we calculate the Picard numbers of elliptic surfaces with fibers having complex multiplication.